Margal10/Margal10.github.io/index.md

 # Pedagogical activity

 - Teaching of practical work at the UTT:
-  - "MA12" course: "Physics of polymers and composites" (DSC, Polymer blend, Surface tension measurement and Tensile tests on polymers).
+  - "MA12" course (2 semesters): "Physics of polymers and composites" (DSC, Polymer blend, Surface tension measurement and Tensile tests on polymers).
-  - "PHYS11" course: "Physics for engineers: Point mechanics" (Ballistics, Falling into a fluid, Torsion pendulum, Energy study of a free harmonic mechanical oscillator)
+  - "PHYS11" course (2 semesters): "Physics for engineers: Point mechanics" (Ballistics, Falling into a fluid, Torsion pendulum, Energy study of a free harmonic mechanical oscillator)

 - "Fête de la Science":
   - Advisement of the "Fête de la science" on the local radio stations Latitude and NRJ Troyes.